zadarastorage/zadara-examples/k8s/manual/vanilla/README.md

 *   Create an NLB (TCP-based) Load Balancer on zCompute

-    *   Make sure to place it on the same VPC - it would reside on the public subnet and get a public IP
+    *   Make sure to place it on the same VPC, and for Public-facing clusters it would reside on the public subnet and get a public IP

     *   Create a TCP-based listener for the LB and use the default port 6443 (or change it accordingly throughout the following instructions)